-Following the global release of Android 7.0 Nougat back in August, Google confirmed a quick update to Android 7.1 was coming soon.
-On December 5th the company officially released Android 7.1.1 Nougat for the Nexus 5X, Nexus 6P and Pixel C tablet.
-Additionally, it’s rolling out to the Google Pixel and Pixel XL.
-Below is everything you need to know about Android 7.1.1 Nougat and how to get it right now.
+Following the global release of Android 7.0 Nougat back in August, Google confirmed multiple other updates were coming soon.
+Then on December 5th the company officially released Android 7.1.1 Nougat for the Nexus 5X, Nexus 6P and Pixel C tablet.
+Additionally, it’s available for the Google Pixel and Pixel XL.
+Below is everything you need to know about Nexus Android Nougat updates.

 Android 7.1.1 Nougat includes a few new features and additional tweaks over the original release, and more could be coming soon.
-The developer preview is finally over, and Google has just released factory images and OTA files.
-Expect an official announcement soon, and then other smartphone manufacturers will start working towards this update as well.
+The developer preview is over, Google released factory images and OTA files.
+At this point all Nexus devices should be on the new software.

 The first release had some new software features first shown off on the Pixel.
 Some of those included round icons, app shortcuts on the homescreen and launcher icons, image and GIF support in the keyboard, Night Light and more.
 The second developer preview looks to mostly be bug fixes, and added a slew of new emoji characters.